pszabo94/JellyfinCaddyDuckDNS/README.md

 ##### I built it on Fedora Server 42, but since the containers are created/running via Podman, it should work on any distro, where Podman can be installed.
 ##### I didn't include any automatic startup for the containers.
 I like to update my system manually on weekly basis and after the reboot, I start the containers so I see if something went wrong, this is just my preference.
 ##### For this setup I use Podman, but if you prefer Docker, feel free to use that.
-Also, if you are not planning to make it reachable outside of your local network, skip the Caddy, DuckDNS and portforwarding part.
+Also, if you are not planning to make it reachable outside of your local network, skip the Caddy, DuckDNS and port forwarding part.

 ### So first, I usually open the firewall ports for the services that I'll host:
 <pre>firewall-cmd --permanent --add-port=8096/tcp #Jellyfin.